-If this sounds a lot then you can either consider to outsource social media to professionals or start with fewer networks (for example Facebook only) and then when you find time jump in to the rest.
+If this sounds a lot then you can either consider outsourcing social media to professionals or start with fewer networks (for example Facebook only) and then when you find time to jump into the rest.

 Have in mind though that if you don’t spend the necessary time working your business pages, you will be disappointed by the results and start believing that social media does not work for business (an assumption that is totally wrong).